EdoardoTosin/edoardotosin.github.io/pages/security-policy.md

 - **Security Headers**: Implementation of recommended HTTP security headers
 - **TLS Best Practices**: Modern encryption standards and protocols
 - **GDPR/Privacy**: Appropriate data protection measures (see Privacy Policy)

 ---

-## Security Updates

-Security-related updates to this policy or the website will be documented here:

-- **{{ page.last_modified_at | date: "%d %b %Y" }}**: Policy updated with enhanced technical details
-- Future updates will be listed chronologically

----